 For older Ford applications, you can use a Ford New Generation Star (NGS) scan tool, or an IDS scan tool or aftermarket J2534 pass thru tool for newer Ford vehicles.

 For Chrysler applications, you need a Diagnostic and Reprogramming Tool (DART) or a Chrysler DRB III scan tool.
 These tools are available from OTC Div of SPX Corp.
 To view or download a copy of the DART users manual, Click Here (The manual is a PDF file).

 Aftermarket reprogramming tools can also be used to reflash Chrysler PCMs, but Chrysler says they have encountered some problems with certain J2534 devices.
 This involves all their powertrain SCI engine computers from 1996 to 2004, and some PCMs from 2005.
-To avoid such problems, Chrysler recommends using the J2534 Vehiclebox tool device while performing SCI protocol-based reprogramming using their J2534 flash application.
+To avoid such problems, Chrysler recommends using a device such as the J2534 Vehiclebox tool while performing SCI protocol-based reprogramming.

 Before you begin a reflash on a Chrysler PCM, the programming application needs to establish successful communication with the vehicle computer.
 This can be accomplished by doing the following steps: